Great to have you here, Rushlin Baugh, and the one and only Excellence in Broadcasting Network.

 Welcome back, folks.

-L Rushball with half my brain tied behind my back, just to make it fair.
+El Rushball with half my brain tied behind my back, just to make it fair.

-Now, while all this is going on, two of the leading socialists in America met at the White House today.
+Now, while all this is going on, two of the leading socialists in America met at the White House today, Bernie Sanders and Barack Hussein.

-Oh, I I don't know what the occasion was.
+Now, I don't know what the occasion was.

-Do you do you know why Bernie went there?
+Do you know why Bernie went there?

 Oh, is that what it was?

-Okay, so Obama Obama praised Hillary, almost sounded like an endorsement.
+Okay, so Obama, Obama praised Hillary almost sounded like an endorsement.

-Folks, there's not gonna be.
+Folks, there's not going to be.

 Hillary's out there saying, you know what?

-So Obama comes back and practically endorses Hillary, and Bernie says, wait a minute, wait a minute.
+So Obama comes back and practically endorses Hillary and Bernie says, wait a minute, wait a minute.

 They had the meeting today.